myoung8223/LAN-Media-Streaming/README.md

-The **receiver** listens for the sender, decodes H.264 with Android's MediaCodec straight onto a full-screen surface, decodes Opus to an AudioTrack, and keeps the two in sync on a shared timeline with a small buffered delay.
+The **receiver** listens for the sender, decodes H.264 with Android's MediaCodec straight onto a full-screen surface, decodes Opus to an AudioTrack, and keeps the two in sync on a shared timeline with a small, adjustable buffered delay (the receiver's **Playout buffer** setting — lower for wired/low-latency, higher for Wi-Fi/smoothness).

 Panels announce their name over UDP so the sender can find them without you typing an IP; an IP fallback is available for networks where broadcast is